rtortori/ld-docker102/README.md

 ```

-Let's inspect the content of the last directory of 'LowerDir'.
+Let's inspect the content of the second directory listed of 'LowerDir'.
 First, we need to become root user:

 ```bash
 sudo -i